api-search/linter-api/README.md

-# linter-api
+# APIs.io API
-This is the linting API.
+This is an API for the APIs.io search engine.